SamanvayMS/portfolio/README.md

 **Summer Internship @ JIA Finance (_June 2023 - Aug 2023_)**
 - Developed an automated system using OpenAI API, LangChain, and FAISS/Chroma db for interpreting mortgage guidelines, facilitating rapid validation of loan requirements using Retrieval Augmented Generation (RAG).
-- Engineered task-specific QnA chains and enhanced query handling with a recursive tree approach and LLM-based memoization, improving response accuracy to complex mortgage-related inquiries to 80% (from 55% for direct queries).
+- Engineered task-specific QnA chains and enhanced query handling with a Recursive Tree Approach and LLM-based memoization, improving response accuracy to complex mortgage-related inquiries to 80% (from 55% for direct queries).

 **Student Practicum @ JIA Finance (_Jan 2023 - May 2023_)**
 - Utilized AWS Sagemaker and Redshift Connector for EDA on over 100M Fannie Mae mortgage records, applying data manipulation and visualization tools for insights.